-As students continue to gain in knowledge and appreciation of the language and the Spanish-speaking cultures, they use critical thinking to perform many tasks in the language.
+As students continue to gain knowledge and appreciation of the language and the Spanish-speaking cultures, they use critical thinking to perform many tasks in the language.
 Level IV students approach fluency by discussing current events in Spanish; making presentations to the class; and using many authentic documents from the Hispanic world.
-Spanish is used almost exclusively in class by the students and the instructor.
+Spanish is used almost exclusively in class by the students and the instructor. \See Note

-See Note

-Note: After completing Spanish III and IV, students should have the ability to either test out of college foreign language entrance requirements, or to place into more advanced level college foreign language courses, therefore earning retroactive credits.
+\Note: After completing Spanish III and IV, students should have the ability to either test out of college foreign language entrance requirements, or to place into more advanced level college foreign language courses, therefore earning retroactive credits.

-German I (DISTANCE LEARNING COURSE)
+21111-21112 German I (DISTANCE LEARNING COURSE)

-Prerequisite: Student must be in good academic standing (3.5 GPA or better) and have no less than a B+ in
+Prerequisite: Students must be in good academic standing (3.5 GPA or better) and have no less than a B+ in English.
+One Year: 1 Credit Open to Grades 10-12

-English.

 This is an introductory German course in which students learn basic vocabulary relating to school, daily routines, free time activities, and likes and dislikes.
 Students learn how to carry on short conversations and present short narratives in the present tense.
 German grammar and spelling are also introduced.
+NOTE: This course is pending due to time constraints and enrollments.